ufs-za/human_language_technology_for_sasl/readme.md

 # 🤟 South African Sign Language Human Language Technology (SASL HLT)

 Welcome to the official repository for **South African Sign Language Human Language Technology (SASL HLT)**.
+All of this work falls within the scope of the [Interdisciplinary Centre for Digital Futures](https://github.com/ufs-za/Interdisciplinary-Centre-for-Digital-Futures/tree/main?tab=readme-ov-file) at the [University of the Free State](https://www.ufs.ac.za/).
 This initiative promotes open, inclusive, and ethical development of HLT tools, datasets, and models for SASL.
 The project is non-commercial and maintained by researchers at the **University of the Free State**, guided by Ubuntu ethics and a commitment to linguistic justice.

 ---